Searching for the correct explanation of blockchain definition? Let’s check out the ins and outs of this technology right now!

 - High-security protocols

 - Transparent network system

 - Immutable and decentralized

-Look, I’m not saying that blockchain solves all the problem.
+Look, I’m not saying that blockchain solves all the problems.
 In reality, blockchain also comes with some issues.
 However, do keep in mind that it does get rid of many of the centralized issues.
 Thus, it’s a great upgrade from centralized servers to decentralized ones.